xecrets/xecrets-licensing/docs/Xecrets.Licensing.Abstractions.ILicenseCandidates.md

 ## ILicenseCandidates.CandidatesFromFiles(IEnumerable<string>) Method

-Inspect files and determine by heuristics if they are likely to be a license or not.
+Inspect file contents and determine by heuristics if they are likely to be a license or not.

 ```csharp
 System.Collections.Generic.IEnumerable<string> CandidatesFromFiles(System.Collections.Generic.IEnumerable<string> files);